History of ABS-CBN: 1946–1972: Beginnings

 The company was founded on June 13, 1946, as Bolinao Electronics Corporation (BEC).
 BEC was established by James Lindenberg, one of the founding fathers of Philippine television, an American electronics engineer who went into radio equipment assembly and radio broadcasting.

-At that time, the largest media company was Manila Broadcasting Company (MBC), with DZRH as the leading radio station.
-In 1949, James Lindenberg shifted Bolinao to radio broadcasting with DZBC and masterminded the introduction of television to the country in 1953.
+In November 1949, James Lindenberg shifted Bolinao to radio broadcasting with DZBC and masterminded the introduction of television to the country in 1953.
+Bolinao Electronics Corporation established its broadcast unit, Bolinao Broadcasting System (BBS); its first studios were located at a rented barn in San Juan, Rizal (which is now part of the National Capital Region).

 In 1951, Lindenberg partnered with Antonio Quirino, brother of then-Philippine President Elpidio Quirino, in order to try their hand at television broadcasting.
 In 1952, BEC was renamed as Alto Broadcasting System or ABS (with Alto Sales Corporation as its corporate name).
 "Alto" was a contraction of Quirino's and his wife's first names, Tony and Aleli.
 Though they had little money and resources, ABS was able to put up its TV tower by July 1953 and import some 300 television sets.
 The initial test broadcasts began in September of the same year.
 The very first full-blown broadcast was on October 23, 1953, of a party in Tony Quirino's humble abode.
 The television station was known as DZAQ-TV.
 The first program to air was a garden party at the Quirino residence in Sitio Alto, San Juan.
 After the premiere telecast, the station followed a four-hour-a-day schedule, from six to ten in the evening.

 On June 16, 1955, Republic Act No. 1343 signed by President Ramon Magsaysay granted the Manila Chronicle its broadcasting franchise, leading to the formation of the Chronicle Broadcasting Network.

-The Chronicle Broadcasting Network (CBN) was founded on September 24, 1956, by Eugenio Lopez Sr. and the then-Philippine Vice President Fernando Lopez.
+The Chronicle Broadcasting Network (CBN) was founded on September 24, 1956, by Eugenio López Sr. and the former Philippine Vice President Fernando Lopez.
 The network initially focused only on radio broadcasting.
 It launched its very own TV station, DZXL-TV 9, on April 19 (or July), 1958.
 On February 24, 1957, Don Eugenio acquired ABS from Quirino and Lindenberg.
 A month later, Don Eugenio also acquired Monserrat Broadcasting System.

 In 1958, the network's new headquarters at Dewey Boulevard were inaugurated, and all radio and television operations were consolidated into its two buildings – the radio stations at the Chronicle Building at Aduana Street, Intramuros, Manila and the TV operations at the brand new Dewey Boulevard building in Pasay, Rizal.

 The ABS-CBN brand was first used in 1961.
 However, it was only on February 1, 1967, that the corporate name was changed to ABS-CBN Broadcasting Corporation.
 Before it was named ABS-CBN Broadcasting Corporation, the corporate name was Bolinao Electronics Corporation (BEC).